CADMonkey21/p2pool-go-VTC/README.md

 This is a Go-based implementation of the p2pool protocol, with initial support for Vertcoin (VTC).
 The goal is to create a modern, high-performance, and cross-platform p2pool node that is easy to set up and maintain.

-### Current State: Alpha (Core Complete)
+### Current State: Alpha (Improving P2P Stability)

 The node is currently in a **functional alpha stage**.
-All core engine components are complete and working as demonstrated on the live network.
-The application can be compiled and run to create a functional mining pool that:
-* Connects to `vertcoind` and receives work.
-* Establishes and maintains stable P2P connections with other live nodes.
-* Correctly handles `ping`/`pong` keep-alive messages.
-* Runs a full Stratum server that accepts miners, serves them jobs, and dynamically adjusts their difficulty (Vardiff).
-* Performs full cryptographic validation of submitted shares and accepts valid work.
-* **Creates share objects from valid work and broadcasts them to the P2P network.**

-The core engine is complete.
-The next phase of development is to implement full share serialization to maintain stable connections after broadcasting, and to process shares received from other peers.
+The core components for connecting to the network, communicating with peers, and serving miners are in place.
+Recent efforts have focused on stabilizing the P2P layer by fixing several critical bugs in the wire protocol serialization, leading to more reliable peer handshakes and address discovery.

+While the node can connect to the network and interact with miners, a persistent `EOF` error when deserializing `shares` messages from peers is still under investigation.

 ## Prerequisites